-You may get a tax offset if you received certain lump sum payments in 2009-10.
+You may get a tax offset if you received certain lump sum payments in 2010-11.
 We will calculate the tax offset for you.
 You need to provide additional information.
 Print SCHEDULE OF ADDITIONAL INFORMATION - ITEM 24 on the top of a separate piece of paper and show the amount of the payment in arrears for each income year involved.
 Include your name, address and tax file number.
 Print X in the YES box at Taxpayer's declaration question 2a on page 12 of your tax return.
-Sign your schedule and attach it to page 3 of your tax return.
+Attach your schedule to page 3 of your tax return.

-If you did not need to lodge a tax return for the two most recent years that the payment related to, include on your schedule details of what your taxable income - including your lump sum payments in arrears - would have been had you lodged tax returns in those two years.
+If you did not need to lodge a tax return for the two most recent years that the payment related to, include on your schedule details of what your taxable income, including your lump sum payments in arrears, would have been had you lodged tax returns in those two years.